 I get this question a lot.
 Honestly, I’m not quite sure.
 The name just stuck (no pun intended).
 I thought it would be cool (again no pun intended) to use the metaphor of a popsicle or ice lolly when looking for submissions.
 The magazine would look for pieces that dyed teeth blue and tasted sour and sweet and left a refreshing aftertaste in your mouth.
 Besides, there are so many literary magazines out there and I wanted this one to be unique.
 After all, what magazine names themselves after the British terminology for ‘popsicle’?
 I also really wanted to draw a picture of a popsicle.

 What’s the response time for submissions?
-How much time do you spend responding to submissions?

 How many submissions have the magazine received since August?

 Since August 2020, we have received over 300 submissions from 21 different countries and 18 different states.
 I am so grateful for the support we have received and cannot thank everyone enough.